Syria Islamists unite as faction-fighting goes on

 Western powers that have backed the revolt since 2011 have fought shy of providing military aid to anti-Western groups.
 But secular factions, hamstrung by rivalries within Syria and Assad's opponents in exile, have been overshadowed by Islamists.

-Gulf Arab states, notably Saudi Arabia and Qatar, have been arming and helping rebel groups, though the extent of foreign influence over the latest reorganization is unclear.
+Gulf Arab states, notably Saudi Arabia and Qatar, have been arming and helping rebel groups, though the extent of foreign influence over the latest reorganisation is unclear.

 One source with connections to the Nusra Front said the group believed Qatar helped broker and finance the merger of the Islamic Front and that the Qaeda-linked groups were wary of the new alliance.
 He added: "I worry we are setting ourselves up for a risky division ... between the new Front and Nusra and ISIL."